himanshumukat91/would-you-rather/README.md

-    │   ├── assets              # to store icons, images etc used in app │   ├── redux               # Reducer and store of the app │   ├── utils               # Dataserver file (for now just data json with dummy APIs) │   └── components          # React UI components of the app └── README.md               # this file, instructions for building/using the app
+    │   ├── assets              # to store icons, images etc used in app │   ├── redux               # Reducer and store of the app │   ├── utils               # Dataserver file (for now just data json with dummy APIs) │   ├── interfaces          # Interface files for commonly used app level interfaces │   └── components          # React UI components of the app └── README.md               # this file, instructions for building/using the app